cryptr-examples/cryptr-vue2-sample/README.md

 VUE_APP_CRYPTR_TELEMETRY=FALSE
 ```

-Integrate to Vue your CryptrPLugin with your credentials.
+Integrate your CryptrPLugin with your credentials to Vue.

 ```javascript
 // src/main.js